Localisation of Spectral Sums corresponding to the sub-Laplacian on the Heisenberg Group: Proof of theorem

-We next move to a key estimate, which in essence is the analogue of Lemma 2.3 of \cite{CS}, and this will be used further in the proof of Lemma \ref{A1}.
-For this, we define
+We next move to a key estimate, which in essence is the analogue of Lemma 2.3 of \cite{CS}, and this will be used further in the proof of Theorem \ref{A1}.
+For this, we define the operator $T_{\epsilon}$ as

+for suitable functions.
 We have the following estimate for the operator $T_{\epsilon}$.